IR35 Factors, IR35 Compliance, are you caught?

 Substitution

 An important IR35 factor, you should ensure that your contract allows you to provide a substitute in the event that you are unable to work at your client site due to illness or other eventuality.
-The right to substitution must always be a genuine one, with any costs of providing the substitute met by your own company.

 Control

-Another important factor, your contract and working practices should indicate that you do not perform your duties in a manner akin to a normal "employee".
-For example, it would be beneficial if you don't have fixed working hours, and have some power over when and where services are provided.
-You would not expect to receive a great deal of supervision as this is a strong indicator of "employee" status.
+For example, it would be beneficial if you don’t have fixed working hours and have some power over when and where services are provided.
+You would not expect to receive a great deal of supervision as this is a strong indicator of “employee” status.

 Provision of Equipment

-Whereas employees are provided with equipment by their employer, a "self employed contractor" would expect to provide his/her own equipment.
+Whereas employees are provided with equipment by their employer, a “self-employed contractor” would expect to provide his/her own equipment.

 Financial Risk

-Employees typically do not risk their own funds when working on a project, whereas "self employed" people almost certainly do (e.g. they pay for training, equipment, running costs, and materials).
+Employees typically do not risk their own funds when working on a project, whereas “self-employed” people almost certainly do (e.g. they pay for training, equipment, running costs, and materials).

 Financial risk could also take the form of quoting a fixed price for a contract, with the consequent risk of bearing the additional costs if the job overruns.
 If you have a fixed monthly income, this may be an indicator of "employment".